tenox7/stc/README.md

 ## Usage

-The tool needs `--apikey=xxxx` and `--target=http://...:8384` flags to connect to the Syncthing API.
-The API Key can be obtained from the Syncthing Web UI (General tab) or in `config.xml` file.
+The tool needs *apikey* and *target* flags to connect to the Syncthing service.
+The API Key can be obtained from the Syncthing Web UI (General tab) or from `config.xml` file.

-If you place `stc` binary in the Syncthing home folder or specify `--homedir` flag, it will try to obtain the right values from `config.xml`.
+If you place `stc` binary in the Syncthing home folder or specify *homedir* flag, it will try to obtain the right values from `config.xml`.

 API Key can also be specified by `APIKEY` environmental variable.